What are LDD Moths?

 When will spraying work occur?

-There is a very narrow window in which the application of aerial spray will be effective against Gypsy Moths. (mid-May to mid-June) Treatment is restricted to the late spring when Gypsy Moth caterpillars are present and active. (small, hungry and feeding) Zimmer Air Services plan to spray between mid-May to mid-June 2021 and will provide updates on their website.
+There is a very narrow window in which the application of aerial spray will be effective against LDD Moths. (mid-May to mid-June) Treatment is restricted to the late spring when LDD Moth caterpillars are present and active. (small, hungry and feeding) Zimmer Air Services plan to spray between mid-May to mid-June 2021 and will provide updates on their website.
 The work is time sensitive and based on when caterpillars hatch, foliage and weather conditions.

 Why plan an aerial spray control program in the Thunder Beach community in 2021?